danielrepflux/Repflux/README.md

 ![Image of Notifications](https://i.imgur.com/bz3rgDK.png)

 These notifications appear instantly on your customers phone screens when they are close to your business.

 ### Why it Works

 Because your customers are close by when they receive a notification for your business they are motivated to come inside and check out your latest products and promotions.

 60-70% of returning customers make a purchase!
 Compared to only 5-20% for a new customer visiting your business the first time.

+### How do I know if this is right for my business?

+There are two factors to consider if proximity notifications are right for your business:

+- Your business has a consistent physical location Example: retail, restaurants, Beauty Salon, Car Wash, Bakery, Florist
+- Your business offers good or services that are likely to be used by individuals at least once every three months.
 ```markdown
 Syntax highlighted code block